Carabao EFL Cup Betting Offers 2019-2020

 Since 1967 the final of the tournament has been played at Wembley, having taken place at random neutral venues before then.
 It was hosted by the Millennium Stadium in Cardiff between 2001 and 2007 when the old Wembley was demolished to make way for the new one, but otherwise has been held at Wembley since the end of the 1960s.
 Until 1997, a drawn final would be replayed at a neutral venue.
 In 1977 that resulted in the match between Aston Villa and Everton requiring two replays.
 From 2000 the final has taken place in February to March, meaning that the winners can have guaranteed silverware before the season is even completed.

-Extra time will now not take place for all rounds with the exception of the final.
+Extra time no longer takes place in any round, with the exception of the final.
 If a game ends in a draw after 90 minutes it will go straight to a penalty shoot-out.
 This rule has been brought in to reduce player fatigue in an increasingly congested season.
 It is also hoped it will encourage managers to out out better teams knowing the game cannot go beyond 9- minutes.

-The ABBA penalty system trail has also been scrapped and will revert back to the conventional ABAB.
-All seeding has been abolished for the initial two rounds of the cup, although the first round will still be organised regionally.
+The ABBA penalty system trail has also been scrapped and has reverted back to the conventional ABAB.
+All seeding has been abolished for the initial two rounds of the cup, although the first round is still organised regionally.

 Video assistance referees have also been authorised for any matches taking place at Premier League grounds.